how-tos

 Cons of the in-house team:

-• Price.
+• price.
 Businesses must pay salaries, office rent, additional taxes, and employee benefits.
 Don’t forget about modern equipment and software for employees — an in-house team may cost a pretty penny.

-• Time.
+• time.
 Finding a single professional can take a few months considering the preparation, search, and interviewing process.
 And even after all the recruitment challenges, you can’t be sure that the person you’ve found is a proper match.
 If you need several employees, multiply the effort by their number.

-• Unpredictability.
+• unpredictability.
 If your employees get sick or go on vacation, the work stops or slows down.

-• Liability.
+• liability.
 After you’ve hired in-house designers, you have to keep them busy.
 With no workload, you’re forced to cover unjustifiable expenses, and your employees can become frustrated.

 When to hire an in-house team?